henryiii/flake8-errmsg/README.md

 There is one option, `--errmsg-max-string-length`, which defaults to 0 but can be set to a larger value.
 The check will ignore string literals shorter than this length.
 This option is supported in configuration mode as well.
 This will only affect string literals and not f-strings.
+This option is also supported when running directly, without flake8.

 ## Usage